dorsafsallami/Does-Gender-Matter-in-Fake-News-/README.md

 on male data.
 In response, we propose mitigating gender bias using an adversarial debaising approach.
 Our results demonstrate improved fairness and performance metrics compared to baseline models.

+## Citation

+Sallami, Dorsaf, and Esma Aïmeur.
+"Does Gender Matter?
+Examining and Mitigating Gender Bias in Fake News Detection."
+International Symposium on Foundations and Practice of Security.
+Cham: Springer Nature Switzerland, 2024.